 O’Brien Criminal and Civil Solicitors, especially Principal Lawyer, Peter O’Brien, are the “go to” firm for many prominent cases.
-Our lawyers are often sought out by the media for comment on the matters of the day.
-Here are some of some of the news that we have been involved with in the Media over the period of 2019-2020.
+The media often seek out our lawyers for comment on the matters of the day.
+Here are some of some of the news that we have involvement with in the Media over the period of 2019-2020.
 For previous news and media mentions, go to our 2018 page.

 We are happy to assist with your media enquiries.
 Contact us for interviews, information or expert opinions on criminal and civil matters on (02) 9261 4281 or by email at .